d2l-ai/d2l-en/chapter_recurrent-modern/lstm.md

 ## Implementation from Scratch

-Now let us implement an LSTM from scratch.
+Now let's implement an LSTM from scratch.
 As same as the experiments in :numref:`sec_rnn_scratch`, we first load *The Time Machine* dataset.